miacusso/board-games/README.md

-This project is used as examples and practices of React technology
+This project is used as examples and practices of React technology.

 It implements several board games such as TIC-TAC-TOE and FOUR-IN-LINE.